malloc314/Colectiva/README.md

 MS SQL Server | `18`

 # Project structure
-The backend application project created in the **REST API** standard with high responsiveness and security in mind has been divided into layers according to the principles of **Clean Architecture**:
+The backend application project created in the **REST API** standard with high responsiveness and security in mind has been divided into layers according to the principles of **Clean Architecture**.

 Layer | Description
 ------------- | -------------